PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Related Work

 \subsection{Iterative Optimization for Local Details}

 Recent approaches~\cite{FocalClick_chen2022focalclick, FCFI_wei2023focused} focus on local refinement for interactive image segmentation due to its efficiency and effectiveness.
 Compared to global refinement, local refinement aims at exploring the differences between the current prediction and the previous prediction.
 For instance, FocalClick~\cite{FocalClick_chen2022focalclick} efficiently updates the mask in the region that the user intends to modify and retains predictions in other regions.
 FocusCut~\cite{Focuscut_lin2022focuscut} integrates the functions of object segmentation and local refinement.
 After obtaining the global prediction, it crops click-centered patches from the original image with adaptive scopes to refine the local predictions progressively.
 FCFI~\cite{FCFI_wei2023focused} focuses on a local area around the new click and subsequently corrects the feedback based on the similarities of high-level features.
 It alternately updates and collaboratively refines the feedback and deep features to integrate the feedback into the features.
-Different from the above approaches, this work explores the deep interaction between prompts and images to guide the model's optimization for expected region prediction.
-Moreover, our proposed approach of using deviation-based box prompts achieves the goal of local refinement without increasing the model parameters.
+Differently, our approach aims to align prompt representations and pixel representations in contrastive learning for the model's optimization, which could bridge the huge representation gap between them as well as yield robust visual features for mask prediction.